CristinaMarilena/SpringInAction/README.md

 **_Side note: - Pattern doesn t seem right to validate a date, but only the format of it.
               - CreditCardNumber ann implements Luhn algorithm_**

+To acutally validate the request data use the @Valid annotation to the corresponding model parameter.